List of World Heritage Sites in Turkmenistan

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Turkmenistan accepted the convention on 30 September 1994, making its historical sites eligible for inclusion on the list.
-As of 2025, Turkmenistan has five World Heritage Sites.
+As of 2025, Turkmenistan has five World Heritage Sites and a further nine sites on its tentative list.

+The first site in Turkmenistan added to the list was the city of Merv, in 1999.
+The two most recent sites were added in 2023 and are shared with other countries.
+The Silk Roads: Zarafshan-Karakum Corridor is shared with Tajikistan and Uzbekistan, while the Cold Winter Deserts of Turan is shared with Kazakhstan and Uzbekistan.
+The later is the only natural site in Turkmenistan, the other four are listed for their cultural significance.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.